Friday, April 29, 2011

 Top 10 Auto Myths Revealed

+The editors of MSN Autos have created a list of the Top 10 most popular auto myths.
+In the following article they address them.
+Myth 1: Red cars get more speeding tickets.
 Debunked: While they're radiant and retina-shocking, red cars are not more likely to get a speeding ticket, according to the Insurance Information Institute and Insurance Trade Association.
 This myth is based on an optical illusion: a red car looks as if it is going faster than it is because red is an aggressive color.
 But a radar gun is color-blind.
 The only way to avoid a speeding ticket is not to speed.
-If you have no self-control (we don't either), here are a couple of nifty tips to avoid being nailed by Smokey on your next trip: (1) Travel in a pack of cars to avoid being singled out — let a rabbit speed ahead of you and get the ticket instead; (2) Stay in the right lane whenever possible, because many officers look to the fast lane for speeders.
+If you have no self-control (we don't either), here are a couple of nifty tips to avoid being nailed by Smokey on your next trip: (1) Travel in a pack of cars to avoid being singled out — let a rabbit...

 Tuesday, April 19, 2011